 Damage to a home’s foundation might not just be the concrete or structure itself.
 Instead, this could be the symptom of a greater problem — where your home is located.

-Unfortunately, some home’s are constructed on poorly compacted soil.
+Unfortunately, some houses are constructed on poorly compacted soil.
 This results in settling and sinking, which results in more expensive repairs like the installation of foundation piers.
-Settling is most common in humid parts of the country, where soil under the home might be susceptible to getting soaked and allowing the house to sink.
+Settling is most common in humid parts of the country and areas with clay soils, where soil under the home might be susceptible to getting soaked and allowing the house to sink.

 Unless you determine the real reason behind the foundation problems and solve them, a homeowner will continue to experience issues.
 Hiring experts in the field to inspect the issue with the foundation is a great first step for any foundation repair.